 Tasks: What to Do?
-(List in sequence) Roles: Who will do it?
-(Place asterik () beside name of person with primary responsibility) Timeline: When will it start and finish? (expressed in weeks or months.)
-16 18 20 22 24 26 28 30 32 34 36 From strategic plan, select first conservation project (one project per EA team/school).
+Rales: Who will do it?
+Timeline: When will it start and finish?
+(List in sequence) (Place asterik () beside name of person with primary (expressed in weeks or months.) responsibility) $16 \ 18 \ 20 \ 22 \ 24 \ 26 \ 28 \ 30 \ 32 \ 34 \ 36$ From strategic plan, select first conservation project (one project per EA team/ school).
 EA team, student leaders × Prepare workplan for project and draft budget.
-EA team × Present and get approval for Project 1 from school director and park EA coordinator EA team, school director, Park EA coordinator × Recruit students to work on project; get approval from parents as needed.
-EA team, student leaders, student candidates, (approval from parents) × Plan logistics to support the project (obtain materials, tools, other items).
-EA team, student leaders × Implement and supervise Project 1.
-EA team, student leaders, students ×
+EA team x Present and get approval for Project 1 from school director and park EA coordinator EA team, school director, Park EA coordinator × Recruit students to work on project; get approval from parents as needed.
+EA team, student leaders, student candidates, (approval from parents) Plan logistics to support the project (obtain materials, tools, other items).
+EA team, student leaders Implement and supervise Project 1.
+EA team, student leaders, students x

-APPENDIX B: Working with an Interpreter
+Appendix B: Working with an Interpreter